 Navigating to the Service Requests page will show you a list of all existing requests.
 Here you can view and edit existing service requests or create a new service request.

-The Service Requests page will display a list of existing requests where you can view details including: the service request number, customer details, customer address, requested service, date of request, status of the request, the primary salesman (if assigned), and the shop.
+The Service Requests page will display a list of existing requests where you can view details including: the service request details, customer details, customer address details, requested service, date of request, status of the request, the primary salesperson (if assigned), and the shop for which the service was requested.

 Service Request Details